BostonBSD/financials/README.md

 Has been tested on FreeBSD 13.1,
 Debian “bullseye”, and Ubuntu 22.04; using amd64 architecture.

-Will compile and run on FreeBSD 13.1 for arm64, although it's not regularly tested.
+Has also been on FreeBSD 13.1 for arm64/aarch64.

+Will likely run on any derivative of these operating systems [Linux Mint, Elementary OS, Trisquel, Raspberry PI OS, NomadBSD, GhostBSD, etc].

 ----------------------------------------------------------